logzio/logz-docs/_source/logzio_collections/_log-sources/api-fetcher.md

 ## Auth

-Deploy this integration to send general and Cisco Auth API data using the Logz.io API fetcher.
+Deploy this integration to send Auth APIs data using the Logz.io API fetcher.
 The supported types of APIs currently include:

-* cisco_secure_x
+* Cisco SecureX
-* general (cisco)
+* General

 <div class="tasklist">